sbanwart/todo.txt-extras/README.md

 An F# script for adding recurring tasks to a Todo.txt (http://todotxt.com/) file.

+# Important Note

+This project is no longer being actively maintained.
+Due to the dependency on Dropbox with no plans to support other methods of syncing tasks between devices I have stopped using Todo.txt.
+As a result, I no longer need or use this script.

 # Prerequisites

 The script was written using F# and .NET version 4.5.
 It may run on other versions but I haven't tested it on anything else.